 Surface water supply planning in Texas, and with some exceptions the State's surface water rights permitting system, is based on the concept of "firm yield".
-The firm yield of a particular surface water source is defined as the amount of water that can be provided each year during drought-of-record hydrologic conditions, assuming full utilization and consumption of existing water rights and assuming that any environmental flow requirements are fully satisfied (e.g., instream flows, bay and estuary inflow).1 The concept of firm yield, as applied in water supply planning and water rights permitting, represents a very conservative approach to surface water availability and allocation that is intended to provide a high degree of water supply reliability, particularly for domestic, municipal, and "high value" uses (e.g., industry, power generation) in order"...to ensure a secure and dependable source of water supply for uses necessary to protect the public health, safety, and welfare".2
+The firm yield of a particular surface water source is defined as the amount of water that can be provided each year during drought-of-record hydrologic conditions, assuming full utilization and consumption of existing water rights and assuming that any environmental flow requirements are fully satisfied (e.g., instream flows, bay and estuary inflow).
+The concept of firm yield, as applied in water supply planning and water rights permitting, represents a very conservative approach to surface water availability and allocation that is intended to provide a high degree of water supply reliability, particularly for domestic, municipal, and "high value" uses (e.g., industry, power generation) in order"...to ensure a secure and dependable source of water supply for uses necessary to protect the public health, safety, and welfare".

-The Texas Water Development Board's (TWDB) guidelines for regional water supply planning allow only "firm" water supplies to be considered as available for allocation to meet future needs for all types of water uses.
+The Texas Water Development Board's (TWDB) guidelines for regional water supply planning recommend "firm" water supplies to be considered as available for allocation to meet future needs for all types of water uses.
+TWDB will also allow the use of "safe yield" for planning purposes subject to approval by the Executive Director.
 Generally speaking, but with exceptions, the Texas Commission on Environmental Quality (TCEQ) also limits allocation of surface water to the firm or dependable yield of a stream or reservoir.
-While this represents a sound and conservative approach for water users that require supplies with a high degree of reliability, some types of water uses, such as irrigated agriculture, may be able to utilize surface water rights permitting, which allow issuance of water rights permits for irrigation use that are less than 100 percent reliable during critical drought periods.
+While this represents a sound and conservative approach for water users that require supplies with a high degree of reliability, some types of water uses, such as irrigated agriculture, may be able to utilize surface water supplies that are less than fully dependable.
+This is explicitly recognized in TCEQ rules for surface water rights permitting, which allow issuance of water rights permits for irrigation use that are less than 100 percent reliable during critical drought periods.
 Specifically, in consideration of applications for new irrigation use permits, TCEQ applies a "75/75" rule where:

-"Approximately 75 percent of the water requested must be available approximately 75 percent of the time when distributed on a monthly basis and based on the available historic stream flow record."3
+"Approximately 75 percent of the water requested must be available approximately 75 percent of the time when distributed on a monthly basis and based on the available historic stream flow record."
+3